mindlab-snu/mindlab-snu.github.io/projects/project.md

 <hr>
 #### Core machine intelligence algorithms

 We primarily focus on overcoming the limitations of the current supervised machine learning framework.
 The first category we focus on is the **adaptive machine learning (AML)** schemes that deal with more challenging scenarios without large-scale labelled training data.
-The examples of those schemes include continual learning, meta/transfer learning, and self-supervised/unsupervised learning.
+The examples of those schemes include _continual learning, meta/transfer learning, and self-supervised/unsupervised learning_.
 The second focus category is the **trustworthy machine learning (TML)**  that make ML models more reliable and safe to use.
-Namely, we pursue to make ML algorithms more explainable, fair, bias-free, and robust.
+Namely, we pursue to make ML algorithms more _explainable, fair, bias-free, and robust_.

 Some more concrete funded project regarding above topics includes the following: